-The project will identify the needs of the estimated 50,000 area residents and create plans and strategies to meet those needs and fulfill community aspirations.
-Data to support his outcome will include the number of improvements identified during the planning process and included in final plans, as well as number of new and/or updated Urban Service Agreements for the plan area.
+The project intends to identify economic, affordable housing and transportation needs of the estimated 50,000 area residents and create plans and strategies to meet those needs.
+Data to support this outcome will include a number of improvements identified during the planning process and included in final plans, as well as possible new and/or updated Urban Service Agreements for the plan area.